sinkaszab/si-css-html-style-guide/guide/02-is-cascade-evil-by-design.md

 You have to handle declaring your globally applied rules with great care:

-- Elements alike don’t necessarily mean small difference.
+- Elements alike don’t necessarily mean small difference in CSS.
 - Specificity creates more specificity.
 - The closer to the root, the greater the impact.
 It’s not only styles that cascade, but also bad design decisions.